Colorado Civil Statute of Limitations Laws

 What Are the Civil Statutes of Limitation in Colorado?

-Colorado's time limits for filing a civil action generally range from one to three years, but rent and debt collection actions have a six-year limit.
-The state also provides an extra year (three total) for personal injury and injury to property claims if a motor vehicle is involved.
+Colorado's limitations period for filing a civil action generally ranges from one to three years, but rent and debt collection actions have a six-year limit.
+The state also allows an extra year (three total) for personal injury cases and injury to property claims if a motor vehicle is involved.

 Tolling and the Discovery Rule

-If we look at a given statute of limitations as a clock or stopwatch, then tolling refers to the way in which time is recorded.
-So if you suffer a personal injury but don't discover it until four years after the accident, the discovery rule allows you to begin tolling at the time the injury is discovered (or the cause of the injury).
+If we look at a given statute of limitations as a clock or stopwatch, then tolling is how time gets recorded.
+So, suppose you suffer a personal injury but don't discover it until four years after the accident.
+In that case, the discovery rule allows you to begin tolling when the injury is discovered (or the cause of the injury).
 Another example is when the injured party is a minor and must wait a number of years before filing suit.

 Research the Law